MicrosoftDocs/azure-devops-docs/docs/boards/github/configure-status-badges.md

 * You must connect to an Azure Boards or Azure DevOps project.
 If you don't have a project yet, [create one](../../boards/get-started/sign-up-invite-teammates.md).
 * You must have a Kanban board you want to configure.
 When you add a team, you add a Kanban board for that team.
 To learn more, see [About teams and Agile tools](../../organizations/settings/about-teams-and-settings.md).
-* You must be added to the team administrator role for the team's settings you want to modify, or be a member of the <strong>Project Administrators</strong> security group.
+* You must be added to the team administrator role for the team's settings you want to modify, or be a member of the **Project Administrators** security group.
 To get added, see [Add a team administrator](../../organizations/settings/add-team-administrator.md) or [Set permissions at the project- or collection-level](../../organizations/security/set-project-collection-level-permissions.md).
-* You must be granted <strong>Stakeholder</strong> access or higher.
+* You must be granted **Stakeholder** access or higher.
 For details, see [About access levels](../../organizations/security/access-levels.md).
 * To add the status badge to the GitHub.com repository, you must be a contributor of the repository.